Generating MCMC proposals by randomly rotating the regular simplex: Results

-\paragraph{Number of proposals} In general, Simpl uses a simplex with $D+1$ nodes, the maximal number available in $D$ dimensions.
-The right panel of Figure \ref{fig:optimalScaling} shows ESS results when lower dimensional simplices (with fewer nodes) are used to generate fewer proposals ($P<D$).
+In general, Simpl uses a simplex with $D+1$ nodes, the maximal number available in $D$ dimensions.
+The right panel of Fig.~\ref{fig:optimalScaling} shows ESS results when lower dimensional simplices (with fewer nodes) are used to generate fewer proposals ($P<D$).
+In practice, one may implement such a variation by replacing the initial set of pre-rotated vectors $(\v_1,\dots,\v_D,\boldsymbol{0})$ with $(\v_1,\dots,\v_P,\boldsymbol{0})$, again letting $P<D$.
+Algorithmic details otherwise remain the same.
 We use 100 independent MCMC runs of 10,000 iterations each to generate minimum and mean ESS across target dimensions.
 Both measures improve with greater numbers of proposals.
 We do not compare ESSs because the additional cost of a simplex node arises from a mere $\order{D^2}$ matrix-vector multiplication, compared to the $\order{D^3}$ generation of a random rotation.